endgameviable/endgameviable-nextjs/README.md

   - Next.js version: latest
   - Node.js version: 18

+Amazon Linux:2023 is relatively new build image that is required in order to build a Next.js 13+ App Router application, which requires Node.js 18+, which wasn't supported until the Amazon Linux:2023 image.

 ### Environment Variables

 As far as I know, these have to be set manually in the AWS Amplify Console.
+Try as I might, I can't find a way to set these up programmatically.

+Well, now that I think about it, I suppose it's possible to insert these into the buildspec, but that would probably be pretty ugly.

 - EGV_RUNTIME_ACCESS_KEY_ID
 - EGV_RUNTIME_SECRET_ACCESS_KEY